 The Healthier Washington initiative seeks to transform our health system through multiple approaches, including workforce innovation.
-Two of the ways we are doing this is through the Community Health Worker Task Force, and the Health Workforce Sentinel Network.
+Two of the ways we are doing this is through the Community Health Worker Task Force and Health Workforce Sentinel Network.

 On this page

-To know more quickly—and with more certainty—where shortages are occurring and training is most needed during this time of rapid change in the health care system, Healthier Washington has supported development of the Sentinel Network.
-This Network links the health care sector with partners in education and training, policymakers, and workforce planners to collectively identify and respond to new and changing demand for health care workers, skills and roles.
+This network links the health care sector with partners in education and training, policymakers, and workforce planners to identify and respond to new and changing demand for health care workers, skills, and roles.
 Health care employers identified as Sentinels regularly track and report about workforce demand at their facilities and contribute to the discovery of emerging trends statewide, regionally, and in different health care settings.

-Part of the Healthier Washington initiative, the Sentinel Network is a collaboration of the state’s Workforce Board and the University of Washington Center for Health Workforce Studies, with funding from the Washington State Health Care Authority.
+Part of the Healthier Washington initiative, the sentinel network is a collaboration of the state’s Workforce Board and the University of Washington Center for Health Workforce Studies, with funding from Health Care Authority.

 Visit the sentinel network website to view what Sentinels have reported by type of health care facility, region, and occupation.